CoderDojo-Content/Advanced-HTML-CSS/en/clickable-cards.md

    ```
    Setting the value of any property to _inherit_ makes it use the value that the **parent** element has, so in this case the text colour will match the rest of the text on the homepage.

 7. Make at least four or five of these cards.
-On the next Sushi Card you'll arrange them with a cool trick!
+They can link to anything you want, for example, other parts of your website as I have done, or other websites.
+If you are working from my example website you could do one for each of the sections on the attractions page.
+On the next Sushi Card you'll arrange the cards with a cool trick!